 A trustee manages the PIA and ensures all parties meet the terms of the agreement.
 The trustee is also responsible for providing payments to creditors.

 It is a binding agreement between you and the person who owes you money (the debtor).
-Both parties agree on a sum of money.
+Creditors vote whether to accept a proposal from a debtor and, if creditors do accept it, all creditors with provable debts are bound by the agreement.
 These agreements can be a flexible way for people to settle their debts.

 The controlling trustee

 - prepares a report that compares what you get from the PIA as opposed to the person entering bankruptcy

 - organises a meeting of creditors within 25 working days (except in December when it is 30 days) of their appointment.